ckester23/Web-Development-CS322/README.md

 This project expands on Project 5 with the addition of a RESTful API!

 To use docker compose to build and run this project:
-`docker compose up --build` (you may add `-d` to the end if you wish to use detached mode) then navigate to `localhost:5002`
+Navigate in your terminal to the project-6 main directory `docker compose up --build` (you may add `-d` to the end if you wish to use detached mode) then navigate to `localhost:5002`